Sai-Danush/Anvaya/Documentation/Database.md

 -- Policy: All users can read availability
 CREATE POLICY "Anyone can see availability"
 ON availability FOR SELECT USING (TRUE);

+-- NEW POLICIES
+CREATE POLICY "Psychologists can manage their own availability" ON availability FOR INSERT
+WITH CHECK (
+    auth.uid() IN (
+        SELECT auth_id FROM psychologists WHERE id = availability.psychologist_id
+    )
+);

+CREATE POLICY "Psychologists can update their own availability" ON availability FOR UPDATE
+USING (
+    auth.uid() IN (
+        SELECT auth_id FROM psychologists WHERE id = availability.psychologist_id
+    )
+);

+CREATE POLICY "Psychologists can delete their own availability" ON availability FOR DELETE
+USING (
+    auth.uid() IN (
+        SELECT auth_id FROM psychologists WHERE id = availability.psychologist_id
+    )
+);

+CREATE POLICY "Admins can manage all availability"
+ON availability
+USING (auth.jwt() ->> 'role' = 'admin');
 ```

 ### appointments